 When Parliament is dissolved for a federal general election, it cannot meet to pass bills that authorize government spending.
-Thus, if necessary, the government may obtain authority for expenditures during an election, and shortly thereafter, through special warrants, which are signed by the Governor General and are thus called the Governor General's special warrants.61

-Three conditions must be satisfied before a special warrant can be issued:
+If necessary, the government may obtain authority for expenditures during an election, and shortly thereafter, through special warrants, which are signed by the Governor General and called the Governor General's special warrants.67 However, the Financial Administration Act prohibits the use of special warrants while Parliament is prorogued.68 Three conditions must be satisfied before a special warrant can be issued:

 - Parliament must be dissolved for an election. - The appropriate minister whose organization requires funds must report that the payments are urgently required for the public good. - The President of the Treasury Board must report that there are no other appropriations available for the required payments.
-62
+69